Binary certificate formats

 Certificate types (CERT_TYPE field)

-This table shows values of the CERT_TYPE
+This table shows values that can appear in the CertType

 field